MinjieWan/NIR-EGCCNet/README.md

-# NIR-EGCC: Two-Stage NIR-to-RGB Image Restoration
+# NIR-EGCC: A Color Constancy Method Guided by Near-Infrared Edge Information

 This is the official implementation of **NIR-EGCCNet**, a color constancy framework designed to restore RGB images by leveraging Near-Infrared (NIR) edge guidance.